 Older, frail people or people with a urinary catheter

-In older, frail people, and people with a urinary catheter, symptoms of a UTI may also include:
+In older, frail people who have problems with memory, learning and concentration (such as dementia), and people with a urinary catheter, symptoms of a UTI may also include:

-- changes in behaviour, such as acting confused or agitated
+- changes in behaviour, such as acting agitated or confused (delirium)

 - wetting themselves (incontinence) that is worse than usual